AgentLoneStar007/PythonBasicUtils/README.md

 A collection of basic Python utilities for use in any Python project, in the form of subclasses and files, and not as a third-party dependency that needs installation.
-Completely cross-platform, functioning on anything supporting Python.
+Completely cross-platform, functioning on anything supporting Python 3.
+(No support for Python 2 is planned.)

 ### Features:

 - Dependency installation
 - Logging utility
-- Configuration system via PyYAML
+- Easy-to-use configuration system via PyYAML
+- Support for both terminal and graphical apps
+- Completely cross-platform
 - Graphical error/dialogue windows via Tkinter
 - Commenting throughout for readable, understandable code

 ### Installation/Usage:

-Simply clone this repository, and either start coding your project inside the Main class, or take what's currently inside the Main class and implement it into your main.py file/program.
+Simply clone this repository and start creating your project inside the Main class.

 #### Setting up your app:
-Simply change the values in `data/app.json`.
+Change the values in `data/app.json` to your liking.
 Default values are:
 ```json
 {
   "name": "My App",